 This course is designed to provide emerging and existing leaders the opportunity to explore the concept of leadership and to develop and improve their leadership skills.
-Students will be exposed to works of great literature by such authors as Plato, Melville, Dostoyevsky, Thoreau, Sophocles, and others that are part of the Phi Theta Kappa prescribed curriculum.
-Students taking this course will gain basic understanding of the concept of leadership theory and group dynamics while developing a personal philosophy of leadership, and an awareness of the moral and ethical responsibilities of leadership, and an awareness of one's own ability and style of leadership.
+Students will explore leadership theories and group dynamics while developing a personal leadership philosophy and an awareness of the moral and ethical responsibilities of leadership.
+Students will develop an awareness of one's own ability and style of leadership while practicing leadership skills.
 (Prerequisites: None).